DanielSilva07/BMI-Calculator/README.md

 # NGINX
-The project to implement a server proxy using an NGINX server and should be considered for demonstration or testing purposes only.
+The project to implement a reverse proxy using an NGINX server and should be considered for demonstration or testing purposes only.

 A reverse proxy works by intercepting requests from clients, forwarding them to the appropriate server, and then returning the server's response to the client